Fitus/Zaloha.sh/DOCUMENTATION.md

                     distinction of operations on files newer than the last run of Zaloha (e.g. distinction between <b>UPDATE.!</b> and <b>UPDATE</b>).

+<b>--noIdentCheck</b>  ... do not check if objects on identical paths in &lt;sourceDir&gt;
+                    and &lt;backupDir&gt; are identical (= identical inodes).
+This check brings to attention cases where objects in &lt;sourceDir&gt;
+                    and corresponding objects in &lt;backupDir&gt; are in reality the same objects (possibly via hardlinks), which violates the logic of backup.
+Switching off this check might be necessary in some special uses of Zaloha.

 <b>--noFindSource</b>  ... do not run FIND (script 210) to scan &lt;sourceDir&gt;
                     and use externally supplied CSV metadata file 310 instead
 <b>--noFindBackup</b>  ... do not run FIND (script 220) to scan &lt;backupDir&gt;